gpiozero/gpiozero/docs/remote_gpio.rst

 ===========================

-If the host computer is a Raspberry Pi running Raspbian Jessie (or a PC running x86 PIXEL), then you have everything you need.
+If the host computer is a Raspberry Pi running Raspbian Jessie (or a PC running Raspbian x86), then you have everything you need.
 If you're using another Linux distribution, Mac OS or Windows then you'll need to install the ``pigpio`` Python library on the PC.